opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 # Concepts

-Before using OpenSearch Benchmark, familiarize yourself with the following concepts.
+Before using OpenSearch Benchmark (OSB), familiarize yourself with the following concepts.

 ## Core concepts and definitions